szabgab/perlmaven.com/sites/en/pages/unique-values-in-an-array-in-perl.md

 ## A small clarification

-I am not a native English speaker, but it seems that at least in the world of computers, the word <b>unique</b> is a bit overloaded.
+I am not a native English speaker, but it seems that at least in the world of computers, the word **unique** is a bit overloaded.
-As far as I can tell in most programming environments the word <b>unique</b> is a synonym of the word <b>distinct</b> and in this article we use that meaning.
-So given a list of values like this `foo, bar, baz, foo, zorg, baz` by <b>unique values</b>, we mean `foo, bar, baz, zorg`.
+As far as I can tell in most programming environments the word **unique** is a synonym of the word **distinct** and in this article we use that meaning.
+So given a list of values like this `foo, bar, baz, foo, zorg, baz` by **unique values**, we mean `foo, bar, baz, zorg`.

 The other meaning would be "those values that appear only once" which would give us `bar, zorg`.